steve2130/Coffee-Filter-Holder/README.md

 # Coffee Filter Holder
-A container that hold V60 type coffee filter
+A container that holds more than 100x V60 coffee filters